 Your dreams may be unreal and that’s fine so long as your actions are real.

 Art of Meditation

 Free yourself from suffering and live life to the fullest.
 Learn the yogic technique of meditation in 4 days (and master it over a lifetime)

 Now that you have identified why plans fail, you also know how to eliminate the blocks.
 Click on the questions below to ensure your projects and plans work, and you never have to wonder — why do plans fail?

 Why do my plans fail even when I work really hard?

 Most of us are forever trying to be like someone else.
 Inspiration is good, imitation, not so.
 As they say, a true measure of progress is not how well we perform in comparison to others, but how we are doing compared to our own past.
-In my humble opinion, if you choose to not utilize your skills or your talent, or make a decision to operate at a level much lower than what you are capable of, you won’t experience lasting happiness.
+In my humble opinion, if you choose not to utilize your skills or your talent, or make a decision to operate at a level much lower than what you are capable of, you won’t experience lasting happiness.
 Read more here.

 Why am I constantly procrastinating even when I know my plans might fail because of it?

 Have you ever reflected upon why most of us fail to keep our resolutions?
 Why do we not do something when we know well that we must do it and it’s good for us?
 Worse still, we want to do it and yet we can’t seem to do it.
 Ah, procrastination is the answer, I see.
 But, why do we procrastinate?
 What is it in us that stops us?